Skip to main content

 )

-Use when: You want to avoid false positives from background noise.
+Use when: You want to avoid false positives.
 Trade-off: Slower to respond to genuine interruptions.

 turn_detection = smart_turn.TurnDetection(